AleksandarDzudzevic/WeatherStationProject/README.md

 > We used the following function to send the data to the server y using /reading/new endpoint on the server API.
 It allowed us to create a record for a sensor in the server.
 The user logged in is the owner of the record.

+The procedure behind this is that we needed to decompose problem into the following:
+1) Sending data to the server (Code 5.1)
+2) Putting the data into a .csv file (Code 5.2)

+#### Code 5.1 Abstracting part of CT- defining a function used to post the recordings.

 ```.py
 def senddata(value, sensor_id):
     new_record ={"datetime":str(datetime.isoformat(datetime.now())),"sensor_id":sensor_id, "value":value}